jbruder236/M-SEC_Compression_Algorithm/README.md

 The Multi-Stage Encoding Compression (M-SEC) algorithm compresses binary and plain text files using the Burrows-Wheeler transform, move-to-front coding, and Huffman coding.
 The M-SEC code is also able to invert these transforms and decompress any files that have been compressed.
 M-SEC is a lossless compression algorithm.

+This was coded as a project for the class: CSE 3500 Algorithms at UConn.